alx741/spec.vim/README.md

 * `hook_pass` the shell command to execute when tests pass
 * `hook_fail` the shell command to execute when tests fail

+For more information about runners and hooks see `:h spec.vim`

 ## Testing spec.vim